The Fear Of Money: Why You’re Scared and How To Overcome It

 I hate this.
 That’s why I show you how to identify your Money Dials, the things you LOVE spending on, then I show you how to spend MORE on it.

-I also show you how to get psychologically comfortable with the idea of changing your identity.
+I will also show you how to get psychologically comfortable with the idea of changing your identity.
 People say “Money changes people,” in disgust, as if it’s a bad thing.
 Money should change you!
 It should let you dream bigger, it should let you live an easier or more adventurous life, and it should let you bring others with you.

 But you can’t do that if you’re stuck thinking about money as a source of anxiety and fear.